-If you fill out the “Disclaimer,” then you “make no representations or warranties about the condition of the property.”
-This is simply saying that you’re selling the home “as is.”
-The buyer will assume liability for any defects that may or may not exist in the home.
+If you fill out the “Disclaimer” portion of the form then you “make no representations or warranties about the condition of the property.”
+This is basically saying that you’re selling the home “as is.”
+The buyer will assume liability for any defects that might or might not exist in the home.
 If, for instance, a water main bursts a week after the closing, the buyer cannot look to you for payment or reimbursement.

-The statute lists the types of latent conditions that must be disclosed if you choose the disclosure option.
+The statute lists types of latent conditions that must be disclosed if you choose the disclosure option.
 For example, Md.
 Code Ann., Real Prop. § 10-702(e)(1) states that you must disclose the condition of the water and sewer systems, the structural systems, the plumbing, electrical, heating and air conditioning systems, the existence of wood-destroying insects, the presence of hazardous materials, and any other material defects known to the seller.

 Note that the form also asks you to identify non-defect issues, for example whether the home is under any restrictions from a homeowners' association, or whether the home is located in a flood zone or in a historic district (which would limit potential renovations).